 My recovery changed last November.
 I posted my before and after picture on my Facebook page and it went viral.

 I wanted to show my friends and family that I was doing well and change was taking place, not only physical, but mental change as well.
 I have worked my program.
-I am honest, open-minded, and willing today.
+Today, I am honest, open-minded, and willing.
 I have so much joy and love in my heart today.

 I’m going to stay in Baltimore.
 I love the city and am being blessed on a daily basis.
 This is where my support is.
 I want to take care of my financial debt and go back to college to get a business degree.

 I am truly blessed to have such amazing friends and family in my life.
-They have never given up on me and stopped loving me, even when I stopped loving myself.
+Even through my addiction, they have never given up on or stopped loving me, even when I stopped loving myself.
 I never imagined that I would be where I am today.
 I [am] most thankful for the ability to accept change in my life!